 Bi-Wiring and Bi-Amping Explained

-Part of the thrill of being an audio enthusiast is the never-ending journey for improved sound.
+Part of the thrill of being an audio enthusiast is the never-ending quest for improved sound from your speakers.
 Once you catch the “bug” and put together a decent home audio system or home theater system, the next step is to tweak and experiment.

 If, however, you see two sets of connections, you have speakers that can be bi-amped or bi-wired.
 Normally these types of connections have “jumpers” (also called "bridges") that connect the two positive terminals and the two negative terminals.
 If your speakers are set up this way, it’s worth testing it out.
 The speaker manufacturer went out of their way to build this capability into the speaker, so we recommend at least giving this upgrade a try.